 SOR/2017-248 November 24, 2017

 P.C.
 2017-1428 November 23, 2017

-His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to paragraph 40(a) (see footnote a) of the Federal-Provincial Fiscal Arrangements Act (see footnote b), makes the annexed Regulations Amending the Federal-Provincial Fiscal Arrangements Regulations, 2007.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Foreign Affairs, pursuant to sections 4.1 (see footnote a) and 6 (see footnote b) of the Export and Import Permits Act (see footnote c), makes the annexed Order Amending the Automatic Firearms Country Control List.

 REGULATORY IMPACT ANALYSIS STATEMENT